dfuse-io/docs/content/eosio/public-apis/tutorials/writing-on-chain.md

 ---
 weight: 30
 #TODO: Find a better title and rename file if needed
-pageTitle: Writing reliably to the chain (push guarantee)
+title: Writing reliably to the chain (push guarantee)
-pageTitleIcon: eosio

-sideNav: true
-sideNavTitle: Public APIs
+sideNavTitle: Writing Reliably
-sideNavLinkRename: Writing On Chain

-BookToC: true
-#release: stable

 aliases:
   - /guides/eosio/tutorials/write-chain/

 ---

 In this tutorial, we will demonstrate you how to setup `eosjs` to push a